-For more than four decades, David Bowie has entranced his followers.
-As he releases his first new material in ten years, Samira Ahmed looks at his particular appeal for British Asian women.
+For more than four decades, David Bowie entranced his followers.
+In this programme Samira Ahmed looks at his particular appeal for British Asian women.

-Across the generations, they have been inspired by the skinny South Londoner who challenged gender barriers and who played with alien identity and other worldliness.
+Across the generations, they were inspired by the skinny South Londoner, who challenged gender barriers and who played with alien identity and other-worldliness.
 Beneath the make up and exotic costumes, he was also the intelligent, politely spoken suburban young man who you could potentially introduce to your mother.

-As Samira explores Bowie's impact on British Asian teenagers, she talks to Shami Chakrabarti, the Director of 'Liberty', about Bowie's changing identities.
-Sociologist Rupa Huq tackles his suburban psychoses and Shyama Perera takes Samira on a journey to explain how her teenage obsession with Bowie even extended to sending costume designs to her hero - enabling her arguably to claim that "I Dressed Ziggy Stardust".
+As Samira explores Bowie's impact on British Asian teenagers, she talks to Shami Chakrabarti - the director of Liberty - about Bowie's changing identities, sociologist Rupa Huq tackles his suburban psychoses, and Shyama Perera takes Samira on a journey to explain how her teenage obsession with Bowie even extended to sending costume designs to her hero, enabling her to claim that "I Dressed Ziggy Stardust".